Conversations with Creators gives insight into the artist mindset of top industry creatives.

 How has it been adjusting as an international creative to New York?
 Does your culture informs your work and yourself?

 I come from a family of singers and painters, and my uncle was a dancer back in the day.
 I’m very lucky that I grew up in the age of internet and TV and could see everything going on in New York and the United States.
 When I transitioned and came to New York, I came to further my education in modern dance, which we don’t have in Croatia.
 In New York, it’s faster and people are hustling more, there are less chances, if that makes sense.
-The biggest difference between Croatia and New York is everything moving so fast and the momentum of people working.
+The biggest difference between Croatia and New York is everything moving so fast and the momentum of people working here.

 Is there a moment in New York through a performance, company experience, or teaching, you realized this is your calling?

 The first time I did Graham technique.
 I started in a beginner level.
 I walked past an advanced class at Ailey and saw somebody doing beautiful turns around the back.
-I was like, “what is this?”
+I was like, “What is this?”
 I devoted the next seven to eight years just focusing on Graham.

 What is your choreographic process like?
-Did your residency at Baryshnikov Arts Center allow you to expand your research?
+Did your residency at Baryshnikov Arts allow you to expand your research?

 I’ve been choreographing ever since I was little, I just didn’t realize it.
 When I was young I found some little figures and made different formations.
-I’d imagine them how they move in my head.
+I’d imagine how they move in my head.
 When I was around 15 years old, I started choreographing my own solos I competed with.
 I found joy in finding ways to move and learning to own new styles by changing.
 I was always drawn to creating.
-My process is always different, depending on the project.
+My process is always different depending on the project.
 Sometimes I approach in a more abstract way and would be drawn to one idea and would start developing choreography.
 During my Baryshnikov residency in particular, the entire process was very much driven by theater and incorporating all the techniques I know.
-I began putting them together so they would make sense, and the viewer is not overwhelmed by the number of different styles I’m putting in.
-I was playing with music, overlaying it with text, and reenacting the text.
+I began putting them together so they would make sense, and so the viewer is not overwhelmed by the number of different styles I’m putting in.
+I was playing with music, overlaying the music with text, and reenacting the text.
 We’d play with comedy sketches the dancers were a part of, so we’d find out a world, and would develop those words as a game, making up a dance out of it.
-During that time, the solo I performed at PMT came out of the Baryshnikov residency.
+During that time, the solo I performed at PMT Dance Studio came out of the Baryshnikov residency.
 I would come to the studio alone and choreograph solo parts for each dancer by myself, and the process was driven by music and dabbling into the world of jazz.
-And exploring how I would move as Fred Astaire, watching a lot of old Hollywood movies.
+I began exploring how I would move as Fred Astaire, watching a lot of old Hollywood movies.
 I’m overwhelmed by the amount of ideas I have and have to edit and cut them, which always comes at the end.
-I love the challenge and push of different parts of your brain.
+I love the challenge and way choreography pushes different parts of your brain.

 Does the music typically inspire you first?
 Or are there other ideas which spark your imagination?